 2 - Don't use the name of your company as the web page title

 Every web page has a windows-style title bar.
 The title that appears in that title bar is determined by what you include in the title "tag" in the html code for the page.
 You or your web site designer may be tempted to make the name of your company the title of the page, or at least to put the name of your company first in the title.
 After all, it's nice to see your name in "lights," even if it is just on the web.

 That's not a good idea, however, unless the name of your business includes a descriptive term (called a keyword or key phrase) that someone looking for your services would search for to find what you sell.
 The reason: Search engines place heavy emphasis on the words in the title bar.
 Like the text on your page, the closer the text in the title bar matches the term a web surfer is searching for, the higher your site will rank when the results of the search are displayed.

-3 - Don't let your home page be a flash presentation
+3 - Don't let your home page be nothing but a photo, or worse an old flash presentation

 4 - Focus the home page and product pages on your customers' interests, not yours